 MARTIN: Twelve, and is he with you?

 MARTIN: Maurice Tomlinson is a lawyer and human rights activist who divides his time between Jamaica and the U.S. He joined us from member station WXXI in Rochester, New York.
-Micah Fink is a filmmaker and producer of the documentary "The Abominable Crime" in which Maurice Tomlinson is featured.
+Micah Fink is a filmmaker and producer of the documentary "The Abominable Crime," in which Maurice Tomlinson is featured.
+The film is currently on the film festival circuit now.
 He joined us from member station WBGO in Newark, New Jersey.
 Thank you both so much for speaking with us.

 FINK: Thank you, Michel.